sitegeist/Sitegeist.Kaleidoscope/README.md

 and enable previewing fusion-components and their full responsive behavior in the Sitegeist.Monocle living styleguide.

+Sitegeist.Kaleidoscope comes with Fusion-ImageSources for Assets, DummyImages, Resources and static Uris.

 ### Authors & Sponsors

 * Martin Ficzel - ficzel@sitegeist.de